buddhist-uni/buddhist-uni.github.io/_content/av/extended-mn-study_bodhi.md

 year: 2009
 ---

-A series of 32 lectures on a selection of suttas from the Majjhima Nikaya.
+A series of 32 lectures on a further selection of suttas from the Majjhima Nikaya.